Rikako Kawauchi "Even the pigments in paints were once stones"

 I sometimes feel that water and earth can be found in the touch of paint.

+It can feel like a waterfall, the ripples across a lake, the depth of the ocean, a cliff, layers of earth, or a fossil.
 Just as the clouds and colors in the sky shift from one moment to another, the pigment found in the softness of a painting changes constantly as I paint.

 At a certain point, the flow in the painting comes to feel as solid as a stone in my mind, and the pictorial image crystallizes.